leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Can my child be started on atropine even if his/her myopia is low?

 ## intent: myopia-treatment_general-cornearefractive_165
-- What are the side effects of atropine eyedrops?
+- What are the side effects of atropine [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}?
 - What are long term side effects of atropine
 - Are there any issues with atropine
 - Is atropine safe